Alternative Fuels Safety Training FAQs

 Yes.
 All applicants for new Category E management-level certificates must complete the 80-hour course.

-No. Persons who were Category E certified prior to February 1, 2001, are not required to take the 80-hour course to retain their certification.
+Persons who were Category E certified prior to February 1, 2001, and who’s certification has not lapsed, are not required to take the 80-hour course to retain their certification.

 Yes.
 This course is offered monthly in Austin.